Health Care Reform

-Starting January 1, 2014, the ACA will require most forms of individual and small group health insurance to cover a minimum set of health benefits referred to as Essential Health Benefits (EHBs).
+The ACA requirs most forms of individual and small group health insurance to cover a minimum set of health benefits referred to as Essential Health Benefits (EHBs).
 EHBs encompass 10 categories of health care coverage – one category is pediatric vision services, which entails routine eye exams, glasses and contacts.
 This means individual and small group insurance coverage must include these pediatric vision benefits for kids 19 and younger.

 What does this mean for Mom and Dad?

 For adults seeking vision coverage, most insurers will continue to offer standalone vision policies that can be purchased as an addition to a family’s general health insurance plan.
 Consumers can compare vision plans and explore their options on the Health Insurance Marketplace.